 Although the film takes place in Pennsylvania, a Tennessee flag is shown in the courtroom.
 This is because the set decorator was unable to find a large enough Pennsylvania flag for the scene, and the blue Oregon state flag wouldn't work because it had "State of Oregon" text on the upper part.
 So the set decorator used the most generic flag he could find, which turned out to be the Tennessee state flag.

 The trivia item below may give away important plot points.

-Many first-run theatrical releases showed a glimpse of Clorette topless during Pinto's moral dilemma scene right after she drunkenly unhooks her bra and passes out, leaving Pinto holding the tissue with which she'd stuffed her bra.
-Later in the movie, right before they about to have sex on the football field, she admits she is only thirteen.
-By the time home video became widespread, some American obscenity laws forbade showing minors nude in sexual situations - actual or "depicted".
-The latter was meant for illicit composite images, but could be construed to mean acting also.
-The actress was 18 at the time of filming, but when her character announced her age as thirteen, a legally-problematic situation arose.
-Her bare chest is absent from nearly all home-use copies of the film.
+Many first-run theatrical releases included shots of a topless Clorette after she unhooks her bra and passes out drunk.
+Later in the film, she admits that she is "only 13."
+By the time home video became widespread, some American obscenity laws forbade showing minors nude in sexual situations, "actual or depicted."
+The latter term was meant to describe illicit composite images, but could also be construed to mean acting.
+The actress was 18 at the time of filming, but when her character announced her age to be 13, a legally problematic situation arose and, as a result, her bare breasts are absent from nearly all home-use copies of the film.